Altering Backward Pass Gradients improves Convergence: PowerGrad Transform

 The rest of the backward pass proceeds as usual.
 We denote the original probability distribution as $P$ (with values $p_i$ at the $i^{th}$ index) and the transformed distribution as $P'$ (with values $p_i'$ at the $i^{th}$ index).

 A code snippet of the algorithm implemented using PyTorch \cite{NEURIPS2019_9015} is given in the appendix.
-In PyTorch, the available method to modify gradients in the backward pass is using the \codeword{register_hook} function which is called in the \codeword{forward} function.
+In PyTorch, the available method to modify gradients in the backward pass is using the \codeword{register\_hook} function which is called in the \codeword{forward} function.
+We explore the effect of this change from a theoretical standpoint in section \ref{sec:Math}.

-The backward pass gradient profile is smoothed by the transformation of the probability distribution using equation \ref{transformed_probabilities}.
-Because the gradient at the softmax layer's input ($\partial \mathcal{L} / \partial z_i$) is directly proportional to the predicted probabilities $p_i$, smoothing out the probability distribution also smooths out the gradient profile.
-We explore the effect of this change from a theoretical standpoint in section \ref{sec:Whyd}.
 In section \ref{sec:Expe}, we offer empirical data and experiments to support the proposed method.